-- Plot sequence of events through exposition, complication, climax and resolution.
-Types of plot include: comic/satirical/tragic/loose/connected/complex/romantic. - Subject matter what the story is all about (summary of events) - Theme central idea presented in a literary work. - Characters represent human qualities or persons in a dramatic or narrative piece.
-There are different types of characters flat, stoic, round, protagonist, antagonist, major, minor and deuteroganist characters. - Characterization the act of assigning roles or human qualities to characters in a literary piece.
-E.g. Achebe assigned certain roles to Okonkwo in Things Fall Apart, which reveal his human qualities and eventually lead to his rise and fall. - Point of View/Narrative Technique is the mode of presenting the events of a story.
-There are four types of point of view: The Omniscient point of view, First person point of view, Third person point of view, and Limited point of view. - Style the artistic expression or manner of presentation peculiar to a writer and the period of writing.
-The writer's peculiarity is shown in his diction, tone and mood. - Setting refers to the place and time where events of a story take place e.g. the setting (place) of Femi Osofisan's play Women of Owu is Abeokuta. - Language a medium of expressing literature.
+Plot - sequence of events through exposition, complication, climax and resolution.
+Types of plot include: comic/satirical/tragic/loose/connected/complex/romantic.

+Subject matter - what the story is all about (summary of events) Theme - central idea presented in a literary work.

+Characters represent human qualities or persons in a dramatic or narrative piece.
+There are different types of characters - flat, stoic, round, protagonist, antagonist, major, minor and deuteroganist characters.

+Characterization - the act of assigning roles or human qualities to characters in a literary piece. e.g. Achebe assigned certain roles to Okonkwo in Things Fall Apart, which reveal his human qualities and eventually lead to his rise and fall.

+Point of View/Narrative Technique is the mode of presenting the events of a story.
+There are four types of point of view: The Omniscient point of view, First person point of view, Third person point of view, and Limited point of view.

+Style - the artistic expression or manner of presentation peculiar to a writer and the period of writing.
+The writer's peculiarity is shown in his diction, tone and mood.

+Setting refers to the place and time where events of a story take place e.g. The setting (place) of Wale Okediran's After the Flood is Ibadan.

+Language - a medium of expressing literature.
 Some writers use simple language comprehensible to all literate minds, while some other use language in a specialised way.
 Language of poetry is usually symbolic and a vehicle of imagination.
 A prose writer also uses language to create vivid narration or description of events.